realh/roxterm/README.md

 most of the existing translations are out-of-date and/or incomplete.

 CMake integration for translating strings in the code and UI should be working now.
-To add a new translation, simply create a new .po file in the po directory with your language code as its basename.
+To add a new translation, simply create a new .po file in the `po` directory with your language code as its basename.

-The .pot file for these translations is messages.pot.
-It can be regenerated with the `pot` target:
+The .pot file for these translations is `messages.pot`.
+It can be regenerated with the `pot` make/ninja target:

 ```
 make -C build pot